MicrosoftDocs/azure-devops-docs/docs/repos/git/ignore-files.md

 ### Edit a gitignore file

-Each entry in the `.gitignore` file is either: a file search pattern that specifies which files to ignore, a comment that begins with `#`, or a blank line (for readability).
+Each entry in the `.gitignore` file is either: a file search pattern that specifies which files to ignore, a comment that begins with a number sign (`#`), or a blank line (for readability).
 The [`.gitignore` syntax](https://git-scm.com/docs/gitignore) is flexible and supports the use of wildcards to specify individual or multiple files by name, extension, and path.
 All paths for file search patterns are relative to the `.gitignore` file.

 Here are some examples of common file search patterns: